 Auto insurance is a challenging business.
 With high acquisition expenses, increasing claims costs, and new insurtech entrants, the reality is that auto insurance isn’t getting any easier.
 Over the next 5 years, the auto insurance industry will see more changes than it has in the past 30.

 As insurers work to get their footing in this changing landscape, it’s helpful to look at the new programs insurance and insurtech companies have brought to market.
 We’ve compiled a list of 10 telematics programs from around the world that offer a unique value proposition.

 As a UBI pioneer in the U.S., Progressive has been using telematics to improve profitability through better risk segmentation during the new business policy term.
 Its program, “Snapshot,” started as a hardware-based program and has transformed to include a mobile solution.
-A Snapshot customer receives an enrollment discount for participating in this 6-month program.
+A Snapshot customer receives a discount usually after 6 months when they complete Progressive’s Snapshot program and renew their policy.
 The customer’s driving behavior results in a one-time premium adjustment at renewal.
 Bad drivers will see a surcharge.
 Undoubtedly, Progressive can leverage insight gained from operating these programs in the future.